dustinmcbride/activity_generator/README.md

 ## Getting Started

 ### Prerequisites
-  Ensure a recent version of Node is installed
-  Note: NPM is not required except for the convenience of using npm run
+  Ensure a recent version of Node is installed (NPM is not required except for the convenience of using npm run)

   ```sh
    node -v # greater than 18